Amsterdam-AI-Team/Urban_PointCloud_Analysis/README.md

 5. Check out the [notebooks](notebooks) for a demonstration.

+The code has been tested with Python 3.8 on Linux, MacOS and Windows.

 ---

 ## Usage

 We provide tutorial [notebooks](notebooks) that demonstrate how the tools can be used.
 Labeled example point clouds are provided to get started.

+0. Get labeled point clouds (for example with [UPCP](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Processing) or [RandLA-Net](https://github.com/Amsterdam-AI-Team/RandLA-Net)).
+1. Run Extract_poles.ipynb to extract all individual poles with some properties.
+It returns a csv file with one row per pole.
+2. Run Visualize_poles.ipynb (or visualize_poles.py) to create images for each pole.
+It returns 3 images per pole.
+3. Run the [pole tagger tool](https://github.com/Amsterdam-AI-Team/pole_tagger) to check and correct all individual poles visually.

+NB.
+The notebooks Dataset_statistics is for additional analysis.

 ---

+## Contributing

+Feel free to help out!
+[Open an issue](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Analysis/issues), submit a [PR](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Analysis/pulls) or [contact us](https://amsterdamintelligence.com/contact/).

+---

+## Acknowledgements

 This repository was created by [Amsterdam Intelligence](https://amsterdamintelligence.com/) for the City of Amsterdam.

+---

+## License

+This project is licensed under the terms of the European Union Public License 1.2 (EUPL-1.2).